ultralytics/ultralytics/docs/tasks/pose.md

 ---
 comments: true
+description: Learn about detecting keypoints in an image with YOLOv8 pose estimation models.
+Use pre-trained models or train your own.
 ---

 Pose estimation is a task that involves identifying the location of specific points in an image, usually referred